 It can be difficult and emotional to make long-term planning decisions.
 Whether the grandparent generation goes into independent living to skilled care or hospice, it can be expensive and is important to plan for.
 Many want to make sure they can protect assets for their children and grandchildren while meeting their own needs.
 We often coordinate with attorneys and accountants to achieve different objectives set forth.

-Creating a legacy
+Creating a Legacy

-We often help open charitable trusts, but once you make donations you have an obligation to continue giving the gift after you pass on.
+We often help open charitable trusts, but once you make donations, you have an obligation to continue giving the gift after you pass on.
 This means you either have to name a child as a successor or have the trust terminate at your death and payout to charity.
 Bringing children into the conversation can help to educate them on charitable gifting and creating a legacy.